Security Compliance Requirements

 (J) restrict duration of access to only such period as when access is required.

-(K) not use any FedEx System in any way that (i) is illegal; (ii) is abusive; (iii) is harmful to or interferes with other FedEx’s network or systems, or the network or systems of any other entity, or the use thereof; (iii) infringes, misappropriates or otherwise violates the intellectual property, privacy or other proprietary rights of any party, including FedEx; (v) creates a security risk or vulnerability; or, (vi) attempts to do any of the foregoing.
+(K) not use any FedEx System in any way that (i) is illegal; (ii) is abusive; (iii) is harmful to or interferes with other network systems at FedEx, or the network or systems of any other entity, or the use thereof; (iv) infringes, misappropriates or otherwise violates the intellectual property, privacy or other proprietary rights of any party, including FedEx; (v) creates a security risk or vulnerability; or, (vi) attempts to do any of the foregoing.

-(B) Company’s (including its subcontractors at any tier) shall have successfully completed training in Security Testing practices to ensure that testing performed by Company meets PCI DSS.
+(B) Company’s subcontractors, at any tier, shall have successfully completed training in Security Testing practices to ensure that testing performed by Company meets PCI DSS.
 Certification of completion of such training shall be provided to FedEx upon its request.

-- Cardholder Data: In addition to, and without limiting, the other applicable requirements, in the event Company has any access to or use of Cardholder Data (as defined below), Company shall comply with the following:
+In addition to, and without limiting, the other applicable requirements, in the event Company has any access to or use of Cardholder Data, Company shall comply with the following:

-(A) comply with both the general certification requirements set forth in this Section and any other applicable certification requirement(s) set forth elsewhere in these InfoSec Compliance Requirements or Company’s agreement(s) with FedEx.
+(A) comply with both the general certification requirements set forth in this section and any other applicable certification requirement(s) set forth elsewhere in these SCR or Company’s agreement(s) with FedEx.

-(B) provide certification of compliance with the applicable InfoSec Compliance Requirements by either obtaining such certification from an independent information security service company or through an annual self-assessment and certification, as approved by FedEx.
+(B) provide certification of compliance with the applicable SCR by either obtaining such certification from an independent information security service company or through an annual self-assessment and certification, as approved by FedEx.

 (C) provide FedEx with a copy of Company’s applicable security standards, policies, procedures, and guidelines upon request of FedEx.

-(D) provide written certification to FedEx that FedEx Sensitive Data has been destroyed in accordance with these requirements.
+(D) provide written certification to FedEx that FedEx Sensitive Data has been destroyed in accordance with these SCR.

 These certifications shall be sent to: (i) the contact listed in the notices provision of the agreement in relation to which the FedEx Sensitive Data is used; and, (ii) Data Protection Management, Vendor Compliance, 80 FedEx Parkway, Collierville, Tennessee 38017, or such other address(es) as FedEx may designated from time to time.

-(A) Company shall, upon reasonable notice, allow its data processing facilities, procedures and documentation to be inspected by FedEx, Card Organizations and Payment Card Processor (or designee(s) of any them) in order to ascertain compliance with applicable law, these InfoSec Compliance Requirements, the MNDA and any agreements between FedEx and Company.
+(A) Company shall, upon reasonable notice, allow its data processing facilities, procedures and documentation to be inspected by (i) FedEx, (ii) supervisory authority of FedEx to the extent permitted by applicable law and/or (iii) Card Organizations and Payment Card Processor (or designee(s) of any of the before mentioned under (i) through (iii)), in order to ascertain compliance with applicable law, these SCR’s, the MNDA and any agreements between FedEx and Company.

-(C) In addition, upon notice, FedEx, Card Organization, Payment Card Processor (or designee of any of them) may conduct remote electronic scans, associated security testing scans or other associated security testing for Company’s systems, similar to those conducted under PCI DSS, to confirm compliance with the requirements of these InfoSec Requirements (including, without limitation, Card Organization Rules and PCI DSS).
+(C) In addition, upon notice, FedEx, Card Organization, Payment Card Processor (or designee of any of them) may conduct remote electronic scans, associated security testing scans or other associated security testing for Company’s systems, similar to those conducted under PCI DSS, to confirm compliance with the requirements of these SCR [including, without limitation, Card Organization Rules and PCI DSS].
 Company shall promptly cooperate to allow such scans.

-(D) In the event Company maintains an internet facing application or web site which Processes FedEx Sensitive Data or through which FedEx Sensitive Data is other wise accessible, Company shall conduct annual penetration tests with quarterly vulnerability scans.
-Company must provide the results of such testing and scans upon FedEx requests, but in any event, at least annually.
+(D) In the event Company maintains an internet facing application or web site which processes FedEx Sensitive Data or through which FedEx Sensitive Data is otherwise accessible, Company shall conduct annual penetration tests with quarterly vulnerability scans.
+Company must provide the results of such testing and scans upon the request of FedEx, but in any event, at least annually.

-Company’s failure to comply with any InfoSec Compliance Requirement (including, without limitation, failure to implement any corrective action(s) within the required timeframe) is a material breach of Company’s agreement(s) with FedEx.
+Company’s failure to comply with any SCRs [including, without limitation, failure to implement any corrective action(s) within the required timeframe] is a material breach of Company’s agreement(s) with FedEx.
 Without limiting any other right or remedy that FedEx may have, FedEx reserves the right to terminate, for default/breach, those agreement(s) affected (directly or indirectly) by such non-compliance.

-As used in these InfoSec Compliance Requirements, the term “Company” includes “Authorized Providers” when Company utilizes an Authorized Provider to Process FedEx Sensitive Data.
-Company shall cause Authorized Providers to comply these InfoSec Compliance Requirements, including, but not limited to, providing the required certifications, reports, information, assistance, and access.
-Company is solely responsible and liable for each Authorized Provider’s compliance with, and breach of, these InfoSec Compliance Requirements.
-For the avoidance of doubt, unless and until a third party has agreed, in writing, to comply with these InfoSec Compliance Requirements, such third party is not an “Authorized Provider.”
+As used in these SCR, the term “Company” includes “Authorized Providers” when Company utilizes an Authorized Provider to process FedEx Sensitive Data.
+Company shall cause Authorized Providers to comply with these SCR [including, but not limited to, providing the required certifications, reports, information, assistance, and access].
+Company is solely responsible and liable for each Authorized Provider’s compliance with, and breach of, these SCR.
+For the avoidance of doubt, unless and until a third party has agreed, in writing, to comply with these SCR, such third party is not an “Authorized Provider”.